alexanderneville/docs/src/vcs/rebase.md

 ---
 author: Alex Neville
 date: 2023-02-21
-title: Introduction to Git
+title: Git Rebase
 ---

-It is possible to rebase a topic branch, onto a main branch.
+It's possible to rebase a topic branch onto a main branch.
 Initialise a new git project, create a commit and a new branch.

 ```{.text}